Combatd/Hybrid_Cloud_Foundations/README.md

 * An HCI deployment is being used exclusively to run legacy, shrink-wrapped applications
 * Automation and orchestration tools are not being leveraged
 * There is no supplemental use of Public Cloud

+### Hybrid Cloud: Hybrid Cloud: When To Use It And When Not To

+Remember, hybrid cloud is not a good fit when:

+* A business has non-portable applications
+* Security and regulatory compliance requirements do not allow public cloud exposure
+* Delegation of management responsibilities to a service provider is not allowed
+* The Public Cloud is too expensive

+For businesses born in the public cloud, a hybrid cloud does not make sense without the ability to invest in private, on-premises infrastructure, a supporting operations team, and ongoing skill growth.

+Examples of where the hybrid cloud is a good fit are:

+* Workloads with constantly changing populations
+* Large scale workload management
+* Short-lived ephemeral workloads
+* Dev/Test
+* Training infrastructure
+* Anti-spam and anti-virus engines
+* CRM platforms
+* E-mail
+* Web servers
+* One-off big data projects